|

 It is a rare qualification be able to state a fact simple and adequately,

-to digest some experience cleanly, to say "yes" and "no" with authority,
+to digest some experience cleanly, to say "yes" and "no"

 to conceive and suffer the truth to pass through us living and intact,